emberjs/website/source/docs/introduction.md

 ### How is Ember.js Different?

-Traditional web applications make the user to download a new page every time they interact with the server.
+Traditional web applications make the user download a new page every time they interact with the server.
 This means that every interaction is never faster than the latency between you and the user, and usually slower.
 Using AJAX to replace only parts of the page helps somewhat, but still requires a roundtrip to